-6 Tips For Mastering The New Siri Remote (2021) For the Apple TV | Know Your Mobile
+7 Tips For Mastering The Apple TV Siri Remote (2023 Guide)

 #5) Press To Skip Forwards Or Backwards 10 Seconds At A Time

-Another create feature of the circular click pad’s outer ring is that you can press its left and right direction arrows to jump forwards or skip backwards 10 seconds at a time in videos.
+Another great feature of the circular click pad’s outer ring is that you can press its left and right direction arrows to jump forwards or skip backward 10 seconds at a time in videos.
 It’s a quick way to instantly rewind or fast forward a bit if you get distracted for a moment.

 #6) Check The Time

-The Apple TV doesn’t display a clock on its home screen or anywhere on the screen when you are in an app.
+As of tvOS 17, the Apple TV finally displays a clock on its home screen or anywhere on the screen when you are in an app.
 But there is a quick and easy way to see the time no matter where you are in tvOS.

 Pick up the Siri Remote and press and hold the TV button for a few seconds.
 This will soon cause tvOS’s Control Center to appear, which will display the time and date in the upper-righthand corner of the screen.